ripienaar/gdash/README.md

 What?
 =====

-A simple Graphite dashboard built using Twitters Bootstrap.
+A simple Graphite dashboard built using Twitter's Bootstrap.

-Adding new dashboards is very easy and individual graphs is described using a small DSL.
+Adding new dashboards is very easy and individual graphs are described using a small DSL.

 See the _sample_ directory for an example dashboard including